VagosTurbo/Netflix-Sleep-Timer/README.md

 Netflix Sleep Timer is a Chrome extension that automatically pauses Netflix (works also on YouTube, HBO, Apple TV+, ...) after a specified amount of time.
 This is useful for those who like to watch Netflix before bed and want to ensure that the video stops playing after they fall asleep.

+You can install the extension directly from the [Chrome Web Store](https://chromewebstore.google.com/detail/netflix-sleep-timer/inkolgjoidkhgaangibkjdkfooebkgog).

 ## Screenshots

 ### Homepage / Main screen